conditionWang/Data_Centric_AI_IP_Protection/README.md

-# Data Centric AI Intellectual Proterty Protection
+# Data-Centric AI Intellectual Property Protection
-This is the repository that introduces research topics related to protecting the intellectual property (IP) of AI from a data-centric perspective.
-Such topics include data-centric model IP protection, data authorization protection, data copyright protection, and any other data-level technologies that protect IP of AI.
-More contents are coming, and at the end, we care about your uniqueness!!!
+This repository introduces research topics related to protecting the intellectual property (IP) of AI from a data-centric perspective.
+Such topics include data-centric model IP protection, data authorization protection, data copyright protection, and any other data-level technologies that protect the IP of AI.
+More content is coming, and in the end, we care about your uniqueness!!!

 ## Data-Centric Model Protection
 Verify your ownership of a certain model via certain data and authorize the usage of your model to certain data.